RajKumar-Cbe/GettingAndCleaningDataProject/CodeBook.md

 		## second dataset with the average of each variable for each activity and each subject
 		## Note: I am making use of the .SD to tell lapply that I mean all columns other than the group by columns.
 		tidygroupbyset <- tidydataset[, lapply(.SD, mean), by = 'Subject,Activity']

+   This data is grouped by subject and activity for convenience as follows: tidygroupbyset <- arrange(tidygroupbyset,Subject,Activity)

 9. From this second tidy data set a text file called "AverageByActivityForSubject.txt" is created in the directory contining the script file using: write.table(tidygroupbyset, file = "AverageByActivityForSubject.txt", row.names = FALSE)